How to optimize your Amazon listing to beat the competition

 Bullet points

 Bullet points are key features of your product.
-Keep each point concise for better readability.
-Remember to incorporate keywords that weren’t used in your product title for better SEO.
+Keep each point concise, personable, and informative.
+Remember to incorporate keywords that you didn’t already use in your product title here, too.

 Main description